googleapis/google-cloud-ruby/google-cloud-artifact_registry-v1beta2/README.md

-# Ruby Client for the Artifact Registry V1beta2 API
+# Ruby Client for the Artifact Registry V1BETA2 API

 Store and manage build artifacts in a scalable and integrated service built on Google infrastructure.

-Artifact Registry stores and manages build artifacts in a scalable and integrated service built on Google infrastructure.

 https://github.com/googleapis/google-cloud-ruby

 This gem is a _versioned_ client.
-It provides basic client classes for a specific version of the Artifact Registry V1beta2 API.
+It provides basic client classes for a specific version of the Artifact Registry V1BETA2 API.
 Most users should consider using the main client gem, [google-cloud-artifact_registry](https://rubygems.org/gems/google-cloud-artifact_registry).
 See the section below titled *Which client should I use?* for more information.